-There is no law that says you may not intentionally avoid a DUI checkpoint by turning around or taking another route--as long as it is safe to do so.
+There is no law preventing someone from intentionally avoiding a DUI checkpoint.
+A driver may turn around or take another route--as long as it is safe to do so.

-As a practical matter, law enforcement agencies typically give drivers sufficient warning to allow them to avoid the checkpoint.22 In addition, departmental rules often prohibit officers from stopping motorists solely because they intentionally avoided the California sobriety checkpoint.
+As a practical matter, law enforcement agencies typically give drivers sufficient warning to allow them to safely avoid the checkpoint.22 In addition, departmental rules often prohibit officers from stopping motorists solely because they intentionally avoided the stop.

-However, normal traffic rules still apply.
-Police officers may pull you over if, while avoiding a DUI checkpoint, you:
+But normal traffic rules still apply.
+Police officers may pull someone over if, while avoiding a DUI checkpoint, he or she:

-- have a defect on your vehicle, such as a broken tail light, or
+- has a defect, such as a broken tail light, on the vehicle, or

 Vehicle Code 2814.2(a) VC requires all drivers to stop and submit to California sobriety checkpoints.24

-So once you are at a checkpoint, you may not refuse to comply with the officer's instructions.
-If you do, you will likely be charged with a California infraction.
+So once someone is at a checkpoint, he/she may not refuse to comply with the officer's instructions.
+A driver who does so will likely be charged with a California infraction.

-- have a valid driver's license but just don't have it with you at the sobriety checkpoint, or
+- The person has a valid driver's license but just doesn't have it with him or her, or

-- do not have a valid driver's license when you are stopped at the DUI roadblock.
+- The person does not have a valid driver's license at all.

-- you (or the registered owner of the vehicle if it is someone other than you) authorizes release of the vehicle to a licensed driver by the end of the checkpoint.25
+- The driver (or the registered owner of the vehicle if it is someone else) authorizes the release of the vehicle to a licensed driver by the end of the checkpoint.25

 Before 2012, California law allowed officers to impound the vehicles of unlicensed drivers at California DUI checkpoints.
 Opponents of this practice argued that such vehicle seizures: